pdaude/CREAM_PDFF/README.md

-# Comparative REview of Algorithm and Method for proton-density fat fractoon (PDFF) quantification (CREAM_PDFF)
+# Comparative REview of Algorithm and Method for proton-density fat fraction (PDFF) quantification (CREAM_PDFF)

 The  CREAM_PDFF is a multi-language toolbox developed to evaluate state-of-the art open source algorithms for fat-water separation.